lukerenchik/CSI-4650-Parallelization-Project/README.md

 - GPU: GPU_Parallelize.py

-- Colab: hangman.ipynb and hangman_cpu.ipynb
+- Colab: hangman.ipynb and hangman_cpu.ipynb (upload the "words.txt" and "new_ai_player.py" to Colab and make sure they are saved, then run each shell to see their respective outputs)

 ## Conclusion